marcel-balint/easy-recipes/README.md

 ## Credits
 #### Content

-All recipes on this website are taken from [this](https://www.simplyrecipes.com/) website.
+All recipes on website are taken from [this](https://www.simplyrecipes.com/) website.
 #### Media

 * The background image was taken from [this](https://www.allrecipes.com/) website.